Kay Jenson, M.Sc., Psychologist

-I am a clinical psychologist (Candidate Register) who works with adults (aged 18-65 years) struggling with issues such as anxiety, depression, self-harm, interpersonal relationships, burnout, religious conflict, and trauma.
+I am a nonbinary (they/them) Clinical Psychologist who works with adults (aged 18-65 years) struggling with issues such as trauma, anxiety, depression, disordered eating, emotional dysregulation, religious conflict, and sexual difficulties.
 I am committed to creating a safe space for clients of different gender identities, sexual orientations, religions, and people with different types of romantic and/or sexual relationships.
 With each client, I take a collaborative, feminist, and empathetic approach, ensuring I am providing evidence-based treatment.
 I cater my approach to the client’s needs and find it tremendously rewarding to help clients become aware of their emotional experience and teach new coping strategies.

 I hold a Bachelor of Science degree in Psychology from the University of Utah and a Master of Science degree in Clinical Psychology from Acadia University.
 I have experience working in non-profit, crisis intervention, private practice, and psychiatric hospital settings.
 I look forward to creating a trusting relationship, a process I find profoundly fulfilling and healing.